samupro-dev/mc-server-installer/README.md

 ### v1.9
 - Vanilla jar updated to 1.17.1
 - Purpur fork updated to 1.17.1
-- Fixed link problem with Velocity fork
+- Fixed link issue with Velocity fork
 - Tuinity fork updated to 1.17.1
 - Removed 1.17 from the Tuinity fork
 - Paper fork updated to 1.17.1
 - Spigot fork updated to 1.17.1
 #### v1.8
-- Fixed problem with Arclight fork
+- Fixed issue with Arclight fork
 - Added the SpongeForge fork
 #### v1.7
 - Fixed a word in the spigot installer